Doom701/sandstorm-admin-wrapper/README.md

     - The RCON server used by Insurgency: Sandstorm has some unresolved [issues](https://forums.focus-home.com/topic/40331).
 As such, the RCON client found in this repository is customized to best work with Insurgency: Sandstorm and will likely not work well with other RCON-enabled servers (just like other RCON clients don't work well with Insurgency: Sandstorm).
   - [Server Query](https://developer.valvesoftware.com/wiki/Server_queries) (UDP)
     - We use the A2S_INFO, A2S_PLAYER, and A2S_RULES server queries.
+- Enabling Mods
+  - To enable mods on your server:
+    - Have a token added to your servers Engine.ini. [(more info here)](https://insurgencysandstorm.mod.io/guides/server-admin-guide?Mods#read17)
+    - Add one or more Mod ID(s) to Mods.txt.
+Mod ID can be found on the [Mod.IO website.](https://insurgencysandstorm.mod.io/) *Be sure to be Subcribed to the mods you are adding.*
+    ```
+    97298
+    95897
+    94277
+    91912
+    ```
+    - Add the mods to `MapCycle.txt` and `ModScenarios.txt`
+ - **Important: Allow the server some time(15-30 min) to download the mods.
+They will not instantly be available/working!**

 ### Known issues